Michael Holman (filmmaker)

 Michael Thomas Holman is a New York-based artist, writer, filmmaker and musician.
 He is also an early 1980s downtown scene subculturalist and creator of the Hip Hop music program Graffiti Rock.
 Holman is a founding member, along with Jean-Michel Basquiat, of the experimental band Gray.

 In 2016, Holman's archives were acquired by the New York Public Library for the Performing Arts at Lincoln Center.
 Additional Holman artifacts were acquired by the National Museum of African American History and Culture.
 Holman has performed his Confessions Of A Subculturalist spoken word performance at the Bruno Walter Auditorium in Lincoln Center, and his sound and video The Subjective Gaze, Parts 1&2 performance at New York City's Museum of Modern Art.

 Holman wrote and directed Nile Rodgers' We Are Family Foundation 10th Anniversary Gala and the Tommy Boy Music 30th Anniversary Performance at the Montreux Jazz Festival.

 Career

 Holman received a Bachelor of Economics degree from the University of San Francisco in 1978.
 He later attended the New York University Graduate School of Film.

-While dancing at a disco in northern California, he got recruited into a theatrical rock band called The Tubes.
+While dancing at a disco in northern California, he was recruited into a theatrical rock band called The Tubes.

 In May 1978, Holman moved to New York City to work on Wall Street.
 There he discovered the Fab Five graffiti group and befriended Fab 5 Freddy.